Kayarchy - the sea kayaker's online handbook and reference

 Radio distress calls

+We are a group of seven kayaks, red and yellow in color.
 We have a kayaker suffering a severe asthma attack.
 The casualty requires immediate evacuation to hospital by helicopter.

 Over."